Datomic/datomic-tutorials/todo-app/part-3/todo-app/README.md

 ### Create and Delete Items

-It's the same idea for the items, you need to add a transaction to add the new Datoms and a retraction to remove the item.
-Here is a list of the things that we will do
+It's the same idea for the items.
+Add a transaction to add the new Datoms and a retraction to remove the item.
+Here is a list of the things that we will do:

 - Create a `new-item` function in the server.clj file.
 - Add the `lists/:list-id/items/:item-id` route and call `new-item` handler function.